TheBeachLab/asteroids/readme.md

 ![](img/screenshot.png)

-> Ported to Python 3 by Francisco Sanchez Arroyo from the original work *Pythentic Asteroids* by Nick Redshaw
+> Ported to Python 3 by Francisco Sanchez Arroyo.
+Based on the original work *Pythentic Asteroids* by Nick Redshaw

 ## Play
 `python asteroids.py`